 Intercity and metro ring fiber already carry signals on multiple wavelengths to increase bandwidth.
 Fibers entering the home will soon do the same.
-Now there are several types of optical telecom systems have been developed, some based on time division multiplexing (TDM) and others on wavelength division multiplexing (WDM), either dense wavelength division multiplexing (DWDM) or coarse wavelength division multiplexing (CWDM).
-This article may represent the evolution of optical wavelength bands mainly by describing these three high-performance systems.
+Now several types of optical telecom systems have been developed, some based on time division multiplexing (TDM) and others on wavelength division multiplexing (WDM).
+This article may represent the evolution of optical wavelength bands mainly by describing these two high-performance systems.

 DWDM systems were developed to deal with the rising bandwidth needs of backbone optical networks.
 The narrow spacing (usually 0.2 nm) between wavelength bands increases the number of wavelengths and enables data rates of several Terabits per second (Tbps) in a single fiber.